ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

   - 'APIM.Policy.Conventions.Import'
 ```

 Setting `preferTargetInfo` to `true` will make sure that PSRule uses the `APIM.Policy` type for our policies.
-The convention `APIM.Policy.Conventions.Import` is included to actually load the policies.
+The convention `APIM.Policy.Conventions.Import` is included to actually import the policies.

 ### First rule: APIM.Policy.InboundBasePolicy

-Now, if you would execute PSRule from the root folder using the following command, you'll get the following warning: `WARNING: Could not find a matching rule.
-Please check that Path, Name and Tag parameters are correct.` because we haven't created any rules yet.
+Now, if you would execute PSRule from the root folder using the following command, you'll get the message `WARNING: Could not find a matching rule.
+Please check that Path, Name and Tag parameters are correct` because we haven't created any rules yet.

 ```powershell
 Invoke-PSRule -InputPath ".\src\" -Option ".\.ps-rule\ps-rule.yaml"
 ```

-Let's start with the first rule: _The inbound section should always start with a `base` policy to make sure important logic, like security checks, are applied first.
+Let's start with the first [rule](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Rules/):
+_The inbound section should always start with a `base` policy to make sure important logic, like security checks, are applied first.
 This rule should apply to all scopes, except for the global scope and policy fragments._

 Create a new file named `APIM.Policy.Rule.ps1` in the `.ps-rule` folder and add the following code: